 Yosemite Welcomes Back Visitors After Coronavirus Closure

-When Sacramento area couple Amy George and her husband Kyle Monhollen heard Yosemite National Park was reopening Thursday, they rushed online to see if any day passes were left.
+When Sacramento-area couple Amy George and her husband Kyle Monhollen heard Yosemite National Park was reopening Thursday, they rushed online to see if any day passes were left.

 "I was drinking my coffee," she said.
 "I was like, I'm just gonna see.
 July 22 has some day passes.
 Great!
 That's our 20th anniversary, Kyle and I."